Aquarius-blake/The_Hive/README.md

 End-to-End encryption included in private chats and group chats.This project aims to provide a social platform with maximum customizability whiles maintaining a sufficient level of security and simplicity.
 Planning to add user customizable themes alongside the standard light and dark theme.

+- This project is powered by Blake Technologies.

+- The app is developed using Flutter,firebase and GetX state management.
+The app is currently in development and is not yet ready for production.

+- Right now, the app is only available for Android devices.

 ## 📱 ScreenShots

 <img src="https://github.com/Aquarius-blake/Images/blob/main/The%20Hive/signin.png?raw=true" alt="image" width="260" height="650">  <img src="https://github.com/Aquarius-blake/Images/blob/main/The%20Hive/home.png?raw=true" alt="image" width="260" height="650">  <img src="https://github.com/Aquarius-blake/Images/blob/main/The%20Hive/chats.png?raw=true" alt="image" width="260" height="650">